1984 Hudson Valley UFO sightings: Identification

-A state police officer of Troop K followed the lights to the small Stormville Airport in Dutchess County and reported back to Sgt.
-Kenneth V. Spiro: "It was a group of light planes.
+A state police officer of Troop K stated that he had followed the lights to the small Stormville Airport in Dutchess County and reported back to Sgt.
+Kenneth V. Spiro, who explained to reporters:

+"It was a group of light planes.
 They fly in formation.
 The undersides and under the wings are painted black, so they can't be seen from the ground.
 The planes are rigged with bright lights that they can turn from one color to another.
 It's the lights that give the shape to the U.F.O."

-According to the police officer who spoke to a couple of the pilots, "they're getting a big kick out of it.
+According to state police, there were five or six such planes.
+Spiro said: "The trooper spoke to a couple of the pilots, and they're getting a big kick out of it.
 There's no violation of the law here."

-According to Timothy L. Hartnett, the deputy director of the Eastern region of the FAA, planes "can fly as close together as they feel safe... in areas of sparse population, planes could fly as low as 500 feet."
-In February 1984, a pilot interviewed by the Poughkeepsie Journal said he and other pilots "test their skills flying in a V shape using a rotating beacon and navigation lights.
+According to Timothy L. Hartnett, the deputy director of the Eastern region of the FAA, planes "can fly as close together as they feel safe..." going on to say that their altitude can be as low as 500 ft "in areas of sparse population".
+In February 1984, a pilot interviewed by the Poughkeepsie Journal said he and other pilots "[tested] their skills flying in a V shape using a rotating beacon and navigation lights.
 The formation might appear motionless because it is so wide and can be seen from long distances."

-Discover Magazine in 1984 reported that a group of pilots practicing their formation skills, first in the day time, then when they became more confident, at night, "became tight formations of aircraft with as little as 6 inches between wingtips."
+Discover Magazine in 1984 reported that a group of pilots practicing their formation skills, first in the daytime, then when they became more confident, at night, "became tight formations of aircraft", further adding that at times their proximity respective to one another closed to within as little as 6 in between wingtips.
 According to skeptical writer Brian Dunning, "there's no evidence that these pilots ever intended a UFO hoax" but "when local newspapers began printing stories about strange sightings and experiences, and television stations ran tapes of the mysterious lights in the sky, the pilots were incredulous, then amused.
 The group began calling themselves the Martians."
-The pilots would turn off their exterior lights at the same time which would make the aircraft appear to disappear from the sky.
+The pilots would turn off their exterior lights at the same time, which would make the aircraft appear to disappear from the sky.
 "They vary their formations, from crescents and circles to crosses that looked from the ground like diamonds or V's, giving rise to reports about different and sometimes startling UFO shapes."